ietf-wg-wimse/draft-ietf-wimse-arch/draft-ietf-wimse-arch.md

 information and provides the agent with identifiers and credentials for the workloads it is associated with.
 The server can use a variety of internal and external means to validate the request against policy.
-After obtaining credentials from the Server, the agent passes them to the workload.
+After obtaining credentials from the server, the agent passes them to the workload.

 ~~~aasvg